-The fair value of the interest rate cap at April 26, 2015 and January 25, 2015 is estimated as described in Note 11 and is included in "Other assets" within the condensed consolidated balance sheets.
+The fair value of the interest rate cap at July 26, 2015 and January 25, 2015 is estimated using Level 2 inputs, including observable market-based inputs such as interest rate curves and implied volatilities for similar instruments with similar contractual terms, and is included in "Other assets" within the condensed consolidated balance sheets.

-The Triune Earn-out liability is valued utilizing estimates of cumulative revenue and operating income (Level 3 inputs).
+The Triune Earn-Out liability is valued utilizing estimates of cumulative revenue and operating income (Level 3 inputs).
 These estimates represent inputs for which market data are not available and are developed using the best information available about the assumptions that market participants would use when pricing the liability.